Pilates was created by Joseph Hubertus Pilates 1880-1967

 - Pelvic Stability

 Pilates is a slow, controlled technique designed to improve body awareness.
-The goal is to re-train the body to achieve improved posture, and safe, efficient movement.
+The goal is to re-train the body to improve posture and safe, efficient movement.
 Initially, the focus will be on the correct activation of the core stabilizers to the pelvis & scapula.
-Once you have the principles handled and the basic exercises implemented, you then can progress to more difficult exercises, with movement and resistance added to challenge your control.
+Once you have the principles handled and the basic exercises implemented, you can progress to more difficult exercises, with movement and resistance added to challenge your control.

 The Pilates approach uses: